We all have a part to play to protect our planet.

 This group represents young professionals working to accelerate the sustainable energy transition.

-Joining him as co-lead is past President’s Future Leader, Micheala Chan, who also leads the national policy workstream for the World Federation of Engineering Organizations’ Future Leaders/Young Engineers Working Group on climate action.
+Joining him as co-lead for some time was past President’s Future Leader, Micheala Chan, who's also a member of the World Federation of Engineering Organizations’ Young Engineers Working Group on climate action.

 3. Making our infrastructure resilient to more extreme weather events